-General Husbandry: This common species requires moderate light and gentle water movement, therefore, do not place in areas receiving strong direct light from metal halides or forceful water flow, as this may damage its polyps and possibly lead to rapid tissue necrosis (RTN) and its demise.
+Do not place in areas receiving strong direct light or forceful water flow, as this may damage its polyps and possibly lead to rapid tissue necrosis (RTN) and its demise.

 Keep in mind most specimens found in stores are pieces broken off the original colony, which often tears its flesh, thereby opening the new specimen to infection.
 Add to that shipping stress and it often becomes difficult to find healthy specimens.
 Should RTN develop, treat with a diluted solution of Lugols iodine.
 I begin by first preparing a 'liter' of aquarium water containing 8 drops of Lugols iodine and mixing well.
 If feasible, I also prepare a small holding container (hospital tank), such as a glass fish bowl or small aquarium, just large enough to house the cleaned specimen.
 It is filled with aquarium water that has 4 drops of Lugols iodine added to it per 'gallon.'
 It has no substrate, but does contain a small powerhead for circulation and is moderately lit.
 When fully prepared, I remove the infected specimen and over an empty pail, used a soft brush and the prepared liter solution to remove as much brown jelly as possible.
 Then use a turkey baster filled with the remaining 8-drop solution and squirt only those brushed areas while continuing to hold the specimen over the empty pail.
 The specimen is then placed in the hospital tank, which should have the same pH, specific gravity, and temperature of the aquarium.
 It remains there, with 10% water changes (using water from the show aquarium with no additional Lugols) every other day until I'm sure the brown jelly infestation has ceased.
 If necessary, I'll repeat the cleaning process.
 I've found the sanitizing effect of the Lugols to often quickly end the invasion of brown jelly.